SAP/karma-ui5/README.md

 CLI: `--ui5.testpage`
 Specific to ["html" mode](#html)

-A file path pointing to a testpage or testsuite that should be executed.
+A file path pointing to a test page or test suite that should be executed.
 The path needs to be relative to the project root.

-If not set, the project is scanned for available testsuites (`testsuite.qunit.html`).
+If not set, the project is scanned for available test suites (`testsuite.qunit.html`).
-When exactly one is found, it will be used as `testpage`.
-Otherwise all found pages are printed out and one needs to be configured manually.
+When exactly one test suite is found, it will be used as `testpage`.
+Otherwise, all found pages are printed out and one of them needs to be configured manually.

 Example:
 ```js